sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 standalone perl scripts.
-You can also set up blueprints that create a git repository for your module as well as generate a remote repository for you on GitHub and that will automatically push commits out to it (we'll cover this in another tutorial).
+You can also set up blueprints that create a git repository for your module as well as generate a remote repository for you on GitHub and that will automatically push commits out to it (we'll cover this in future tutorial).
 There's lots of latent power underlying the `new` command so in this tutorial we'll give you a better taste for how to tap into it.

 Our last blueprint was a trivial one for the purposes of showing you the basics.